 1. Increased Inflammation

 Due to the omega-6 content, grapeseed oil side effects can include increased inflammation levels in the body.
-An overload of omega-6 fatty acids can increase the risk of heart disease and other inflammatory conditions.
+An imbalance of omega-6 fatty acids can increase the risk of heart disease and other inflammatory conditions.

 2. Higher Cholesterol Levels